dhellmann/pymotw-3/source/logging/index.rst

 Naming Logger Instances
 =======================

-All of the previous log messages all have 'root' embedded in them.
-The :mod:`logging` module supports a hierarchy of loggers with different names.
+All of the previous log messages all have 'root' embedded in them because the code uses the root logger.
 An easy way to tell where a specific log message comes from is to use a separate logger object for each module.
-Every new logger inherits the configuration of its parent, and log messages sent to a logger include the name of that logger.
-Optionally, each logger can be configured differently, so that messages from different modules are handled in different ways.
+Log messages sent to a logger include the name of that logger.
 Here is an example of how to log from different modules so it is easy to trace the source of the message.

 .. literalinclude:: logging_modules_example.py
     :caption: